Touchstone Talks: Ep 3 - What's Your Number?

 physicians.

-Folks that are okay.
+Folks that are in the medical field.

-You, even even folks
+Even even folks

 that are coming